JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Deal!” he said as he took the disk from me.

 His mom came back into the kitchen.
-The sun was setting
+The sun was setting so she turned on the light.
+With the bright light of a bare, circular florescent light shining you could see the whole kitchen scene: Douglas—red faced and sobbing—sitting on the crappy washing machine, his young ass the only thing preventing the piece of junk from exploding all over the place.
+And next to him his mom standing there in a crappy pink nightie with a big stain right over her crotch.

+“You want some dinner, Jack?” she said as she opened up the cupboard.
+“Nah,” I said, “I gotta go home!”

 ***